PeterSlezak/BESHstatNG/README.md

 - strengthening LMM, MMRM, and PSM tutorials and workbook examples
 - extending validation summaries and public benchmark coverage
-- improving release automation and CI/test-result visibility
-- polishing GitHub, documentation, and website release synchronization
-- preparing for code signing when the release workflow is stable enough to justify it
 - adding more real-world biomedical, teaching, and formula-driven workbook templates

 ## Support and links